v1605/zaparoo-esp32-pn532-fork/README.md

 ## Error Feedback
 If you choose to enable the Motor or Launch pins in the config file, you can get additional feedback when scanning a card:
-* 1 Pulse: Game was launched successfully.
-* 3 Pulses: Game failed to launch via TapTo.
+* 2 Pulses: Game failed to launch via TapTo.
-* 4 Pulses: Game could not be found on your Mster.
-* 5 Pulses: Response for searching the game could not parsed (Probably a Mister Remote error).